Revelation 22:10

 churches.
 The message of invitation must be taken first of all to the churches

-because it’s the believers who must get involved in taking the gospel to the
+because it is the believers who must get involved in taking the gospel of

-unsaved.
-How shall they believe except they hear, and how shall they hear
+Christ to the unsaved.
+How shall they believe except they hear, and how shall

 In telling us to take this special message